elastisys/kube-insight-manifests/manifests/agents/metrics/README.md

 targets:

 - [kubelet metrics](https://godoc.org/k8s.io/kubernetes/pkg/kubelet/metrics):
-  publishes stats about the operation of each nodes' kubelet.
+  publishes stats about the operation of each node's kubelet.
 - [cadvisor](https://github.com/google/cadvisor) metrics: publishes per-container
   metrics such as CPU/memory usage, disk I/O, and network I/O.
 - apiserver metrics: publishes stats about the operation of each apiserver.